-The Bee Business The chief reason commercial beekeeping exists is to help plants have sex.
+The chief reason commercial beekeeping exists is to help plants have sex.
 Some crops, such as corn and wheat, can rely on the wind to transfer pollen from stamen to pistil.
 But others, including a variety of fruits and nuts, need assistance.
 And since farmers can't always depend solely on bats, birds, and other wild pollinators to get the job done, they turn to honeybees for help with artificial insemination.
 Unleashed by the thousands, the bees improve the quality and quantity of the farms' yields; in return, the plants provide nectar, which the bees use to produce honey.

 Honeybees are essentially livestock.
 Their owners breed them, rear them, and provide proper nutrition and veterinary care to them.
 Unlike bumblebees and wasps, honeybees are not native to North America; the primary commercial species, the European honeybee, is thought to have been introduced by English settlers in the 17th century.